GalacticalEdge/exaroton-expanded/README.md

 exaroton requires Python 3.7 or newer.

-I have not uploaded this to PyPi yet, but I will once I deem this fork sufficient.
-You can help me speed this up by testing my work.
+I have not uploaded this to PyPi yet, but I will once I deem this fork sufficient enough as an extension of the original project.
+You can help me speed this up by testing my work and opening pull requests.

 ## Example Usage